wiki-ai/ores-diagrams/README.md

 Building
 ===

-Diagrams are either written in LaTeX or using ArgoUML.

-To compile the LaTex files into SVG and PDF, run
+Diagrams are written in LaTeX.
+To compile them into SVG and PDF for viewing, install the dependencies and then run

   make